-The Fall 2013 EOP/AIM General Meeting will be held on the first day of classes, Monday, August 26, 2013 at 9:30 am in the SAC.
+The Spring 2014 EOP/AIM General Meeting will be held on the first day of classes, Monday, January 27, 2014 at 9:30 am in the SAC (please see assigned rooms below).
 All EOP/AIM students must attend the mandatory General Meeting.
 This meeting is the first of the four mandatory meetings that EOP students are required to attend during each semester.
-Important information about the fall 2013 semester will be discussed.
+Important information about the Spring 2014 semester will be discussed.
 Students must be present throughout the entire meeting and will not be allowed to enter the room after a certain time.

 Students will meet by caseload in the following rooms:

 ACH - Jarvis - 304